 South Africa is rolling out its national COVID-19 vaccine programme, which aims to vaccinate 40 million South Africans.
 The programme entails procurement, distribution, vaccination, monitoring, communication and mobilisation.

 This COVID-19 vaccination messaging guidelines aim to assist communicators in the formulation of messages on the vaccine rollout and help address key questions stakeholders may be asking.
 The guidelines provide supporting content and resource links on the key areas for communication.
-The content contained in this version of the guide is relevant as of 8 March 2021.
+The content contained in this version of the guide is relevant on 3 May 2021.

 The rollout will take place in three phases to provide vaccinations to a minimum of 67 per cent of the population in order to achieve herd immunity.
 It means that the majority of the population would be immune to the virus, indirectly protecting those who are not and making the spread easier to manage and contain.